Fun House (The Stooges album): Critical reception

-In a retrospective reviews Fun House in considered as a classic garage rock album, AllMusic's Mark Deming hailed Fun House as "the ideal document of the Stooges at their raw, sweaty, howling peak", and wrote that it features better songs than their debut, adept playing from each member, and Don Gallucci's energetic and immediate production.
+In retrospective reviews, Fun House is considered as a classic garage rock album, AllMusic's Mark Deming hailed Fun House as "the ideal document of the Stooges at their raw, sweaty, howling peak", and wrote that it features better songs than their debut, adept playing from each member, and Don Gallucci's energetic and immediate production.
 Dalton Ross of Entertainment Weekly wrote that the "radical" album sounded "primal, unpredictable, dangerous".
 Pitchfork critic Joe Tangari felt that the music's aggression has rarely been matched.
 He recommended it to "any rock fan with a sense of history" and asserted that, along with the Stooges' debut, Fun House is one of the most important predecessors to the punk rock movement.
 Barney Hoskyns called it a "proto-punk classic", and Jon Young of Spin hailed it as a "proto-punk landmark" that possessed a "magnificent chaos".
 According to Cleveland.com writer Troy L. Smith, "What was once dismissed as something too raw and primal, now sits as a work of unparalleled hard-rock genius", while music historian Simon Reynolds says "it clearly stands out as the most powerful hard-rock album of all time."

 In 2003, Rolling Stone ranked Fun House number 191 on their list of 500 Greatest Albums of All Time, maintaining the rating in a 2012 revision, and moving it up to number 94 in the 2020 reboot of the list.
 Melody Maker said that it is, "no contest, the greatest rock n' roll album of all time".
 Lenny Kaye, writing for eMusic, called it a "rock and roll classic" and "one of the most frontal, aggressive, and joyously manic records ever".
 In The Rolling Stone Album Guide (2004), Scott Seward claimed that, although saying so "risks hyperbole", Fun House is "one of the greatest rock & roll records of all time" and that, "as great as they were, the Stones never went so deep, the Beatles never sounded so alive, and anyone would have a hard time matching Iggy Pop's ferocity as a vocalist."
 Commenting on the initial poor reception the record received from critics, radio and Elektra themselves, Reynolds explained: "Fun House was fatally out of synch with 1970, the downbeat year it came out, a year of singer-songwriters and tasty, bluesy licks.
 Only a few people then had any time for the sound of absolute abandon that The Stooges were making, or unleashing."